-Give your child as much control of the process as possible and don’t worry too much about making perfectly shaped cookies or getting the recipe just right.
+Give your children as much control of the process as possible and don’t worry too much about making perfectly shaped cookies or getting the recipe just right.

 Focus on the process, not the product.

-You can read the ingredients and recipes with your child straight off your phone or another device.
+You can read the ingredients and recipes with your children straight off your phone or another device.

 1. Scrambled Eggs

-It may seem daunting to let your child fry something on his own, but at long as you have a strict rule about only using the stove when he is with a parent, there’s no reason he can’t learn this skill early.
+It may seem daunting to let your children fry something on their own, but at long as you have a strict rule about only using the stove when they are with a parent, there’s no reason they can’t learn this skill early.

-Teach your child to break an egg carefully, beat it with a fork, mix the eggs and watch the consistency change as it heats up on the stove.
+Teach your kids to break eggs carefully, beat it with a fork, mix the eggs and watch the consistency change as it heats up on the stove.